Motorcycle helmet in India – All in one buying guide

 Myth 3: Helmets are bulky and uncomfortable to wear.

-Truth: Lightweight materials like polycarbonate and ABS are used to manufacture helmets and have comfortable liners to ensure a comfortable fit.
+Truth: Helmets are manufactured using lightweight materials like polycarbonate and ABS, and comfortable liners ensure a comfortable fit.

 Myth 4: Helmets restrict your field of vision.

-Fact: Motorcycle helmets are designed to provide a wide field of vision, typically around 210 degrees, allowing riders to see everything they need while riding.
+Fact: Modern motorcycle helmets are intended to provide a wide field of vision, typically around 210 degrees, allowing riders to see everything they need while riding.

 Myth 5: Helmets are not necessary for skilled riders.